mj-linane/OR-CS4All-Python-Examples/1.programming-variables-math-random/6-makecode-info-card-vs-variables.md

 #### Challenge

-Instead of outputting an exact estimate, give a range that the button presses will likely fall into - estimate this by making the low end of the range correspond to (score - 1) * 10, and the high end of the range correspond to (score + 1) * 10.
+Instead of outputting an exact estimate, give a range that the button presses will likely fall into - estimate this by making the low end of the range correspond to `(score - 1) * 10`, and the high end of the range correspond to `(score + 1) * 10`.
 For example, if the score were 5, the output should be something along the lines of "between 40 and 60".

 #### Hint